stevendwood/html5-dropzone/README.md

 ## Using ``dropzone``

 The dropzone attribute makes an element able to accept drops.
 If an element has a dropzone attribute, this will be parsed and used to decide whether or not to cancel the drag events required to tell the browser a drop is accepted.
+Presumably it was intended to save developers the pain of dealing with the plethora of events and issues described above.

 ```html
 <div dropzone="copy s:text/plain s:text/x-my-custom-type" ondrop="handleDrop(event)"></div>
 ```
-This example will make the element accept any drag that contains data text/plain or text/x-my-custom-type.
+This example will make the element accept any drag that contains data text/plain or text/x-my-custom-type with a drop effect of "copy"